adkinsa/adkinsa.github.io/_posts/2025-02-24-adding-a-custom-domain-to-github-pages.md

 tags: [github pages]
 ---

-In this post I'm going to go over the steps I took to add a custom domain to my GitHub Pages site.
+In this post, I'm going to go over the steps I took to add a custom domain to my GitHub Pages site.

 ## Step 1: Register domain
 The first thing I did was register my domain, `aaronjadkins.com`, with <a href="https://porkbun.com/" target="_blank">Porkbun</a>.